inlife/nexrender/packages/nexrender-core/readme.md

 * `imageCachePercent` - integer, undefined by default, check [original documentation](https://helpx.adobe.com/after-effects/using/automated-rendering-network-rendering.html) for more info
 * `addLicense` - boolean, providing false will disable ae_render_only_node.txt license file auto-creation (true by default)
 * `forceCommandLinePatch` - boolean, providing true will force patch re-installation
+* `onInstanceSpawn` - a callback, if provided, gets called when **aerender** instance is getting spawned, with instance pointer.
+Can be later used to kill a hung aerender process.
+Callback signature: `function (instance, job, settings) {}`